Synthetic Data Generation for Training Diversified Commonsense Reasoning Models: Synthetic Data Generation for GCR

 and select the top scoring samples (i.e. 83,184) as our final synthetic dataset, CommonSyn.
 This global ranking process balances quality and semantic coverage across the entire dataset, encouraging the model to learn not only plausible, but also diverse sentence patterns.

-We also tried to cluster on the gradients of training examples on the target model and sampled data from rarest clusters to maximize the diversity of training data influences to the model~\citep{pan2024g,jung2025prismatic}.
+We also experimented with gradient-based data selection where we cluster training candidates in the gradient space of a proxy model and up-sample from the sparsest clusters to maximise the diversity of training influences~\citep{pan2024g, jung2025prismatic}.
 However, empirical results (\autoref{tab:selection_ablation}) indicated that even combining gradient with $Q(s)$ does not yield a better \ac{Q-D} trade-off than the proposed embedding-based method.
-Furthermore, gradients is model-dependent and computationally expensive to compute (computed over all model parameters).
-Further implementation details are in~\autoref{app:sec:implement}.
+Furthermore, gradients are model-dependent and computationally expensive to compute (computed over all model parameters).